andreferretti/urgent-email/README.md

 6. Click "Authorize APIs"
 7. Sign in with your Google account
 8. Click "Exchange authorization code for tokens"
-9. Copy the Refresh token from the response
+9. Copy the Refresh token from the response.